GSA/notifications-api/terraform/README.md

 ## Initial setup

+These instructions were used for deploying the project for the first time, years ago.
+We should not have to perfrom these steps again.
+They are provided here for reference.

 1. Manually run the bootstrap module following instructions under `Terraform State Credentials`
 1. Setup CI/CD Pipeline to run Terraform
     1. Copy bootstrap credentials to your CI/CD secrets using the instructions in the base README
     1. Create a cloud.gov SpaceDeployer by following the instructions under `SpaceDeployers`
     1. Copy SpaceDeployer credentials to your CI/CD secrets using the instructions in the base README
 1. Manually Running Terraform
     1. Follow instructions under `Set up a new environment` to create your infrastructure

 ## Terraform State Credentials